KeithAngelo/PROJECT_CHESS/README.md

 You can add a chess Game using the *JChessUI* object :

 ### The JChessUI object
-A JChessUI Object inhertis the JPanel object from the Java Swing framework.
+A JChessUI Object inherits the JPanel object from the Java Swing framework.
 This means all methods that can be used on a JPanel will work in a JChessUI object.

 #### Instantiating a JChessUI object